 Furthermore, defective, inefficient or poorly performing power components may give rise to warranty, indemnity or product liability claims against us that exceed any revenue or profit we receive from the affected products.
 We could incur significant costs and liabilities if we are sued and if damages are awarded against us.
 We currently maintain a moderate level of product liability insurance, and there can be no assurance that this insurance will provide sufficient coverage in the event of a claim.
-Also, we cannot predict whether we will be able to maintain this coverage on acceptable terms, if at all, or that a product liability claim would not harm our business or financial condition.
-Costs or payments we may make in connection with warranty and product liability claims or product recalls may adversely affect our financial condition and results of operations.
+Also, we cannot predict whether we will be able to maintain this coverage on acceptable terms, if at all, or that a product liability claims or product recalls may adversely affect our financial condition and results of operations.